jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Reimagining society is hard.
 It's full of failure, natural and artificial, because no one has been here before.

 Plants venture into new territories.
 Ants rebuild non-stop.
 Working folks learn new tools all the time.
 Of course we can fix our world.
-Biologists can heal forests once plagued with fraility and loss.
+Biologists can heal forests once plagued with frailty and loss.
 We can do the same for technology.
 The open-source makers have already evolved so many wondrous free tools for anyone to get started right now.
 That's the fertile soil in which you—wherever you are in the world—can grow the future.

 After all, adapting to a new gameboard is where life lives.
-You can too, if you first think in terms of using less energy everyday and not satisfying human stories.
+You can too, if you first think in terms of using less energy every day and not satisfying human stories.

 Yet instead of crossing today, many with dying tools try to demand others use them.
 Charles, looking for the words that'll make someone call him king; Soviet clerks, sure their slogans feed society.
 Neither had evil intentions—avoiding the pains of evolution is natural.
 Doing so with artificial selection is not.
-Each was the worst kind of it.
+With their palaces and bunkers, neither was coaching.
+Both were being selected.
 Pushing a story to justify strangling the better tool so the old one survives just a little while longer—even though entropy catches up to everyone equally.

 Human civilization so often feels the pain of being mammoths because we don't know how to embrace starting over.
 If an astronaut can give up walking on the Moon, if we decry Charles, Auld, and so many others for being so obstinate, we have enough history behind us to be honest that each job, title, and profession is connected to a toolset, with a lifecycle, and thus when our tools age it's perhaps time to pre-empt natural selection and pass the torch.

 You don't have to transform society by yourself.
-Each person contributes best by better harvesting energy in their own niche.
+Each person is a unit of selection.
+You change the world by better harvesting energy in your own niche.
 From the scientist to the farmer, the executive to the family in the woods, we just have to heal our local environment faster.
 And like with biology, healthy ecosystems need all varieties.
 From body types and abilities, to new shiny tools and age-old effective ones.

 As a gift for crossing the river, you'll stop seeing the combative identities fueling today's stagnation and hatred, and start interacting with people's enthusiasm, innovation, and humor as they share the food, crafts, structures they like to create and build; an inherently future-looking, community-building exercise.